 Article date 28 July 2011

-RailAble wishes to propose Aylesbury Interchange as a station on the High Speed 2 railway line.
+RailAble wishes to propose Aylesbury Interchange as a station stop on the High Speed 2 railway line.

 The diagrammatic map below illustrates our proposal for Aylesbury Interchange (AI) as a station stop on the High Speed 2 (HS2) railway line.